-Won’t be travelling until 2022?
+Won’t be traveling until spring or summer of 2022?
 You should still begin putting the gears in motion for your trip sooner rather than later.
 As Brian says, “If 2021 isn’t your thing, you’ve got to get started now to make sure you’ve got the best of the best planned for 2022.”

-Here are some of our favorite fall and winter destinations to get your travel inspiration flowing:
+Here are some of our favorite fall and winter destinations to get your travel inspiration flowing, and be sure to check out our overview of Travel to Italy Fall 2021: COVID-19 and What To Expect for complete, updated information.

 Top Fall Destinations in Italy